MN 2320. Business Communications. 3 Semester Hours.

 MN 4330.
 Negotiation and Conflict Resolution.
 3 Semester Hours.

 Effective managers engage in numerous negotiations and must often resolve conflicts in organizations.
 This course will engage students in understanding models of negotiation while actively applying these models in practical negotiation situations.
-Prerequisites: MT 1305 or MT 2303, MT 1306 or MT 2306 or MT 2412, AC 2310, AC 2320, EC 2301, EC 2303, MN 3330.
+Prerequisites: MT 1305 or MT 2303, MT 1306 or MT 2306 or MT 2412, AC 2310, AC 2320, EC 2301, EC 2303, MN 3330 (Fall).

 MN 4340.
 Crowdfunding.
 3 Semester Hours.